Complexity of Secure Sets: Introduction

-We thus complete the picture of the precise complexity of the \probSS{} problem.
+We thus complete the picture of the precise complexity of the \probSS{} problem, and we also provide completeness results for variants of the problem that have already been proposed~\cite{ho2009rooted} but for which no complexity analysis has been performed so far.
 Our results underline that \probSS{} is among the few rather natural problems in graph theory that are complete for the second layer of the polynomial hierarchy (like, e.g., \prob{Clique Coloring} \cite{DBLP:journals/tcs/Marx11} or \prob{2-Coloring Extension} \cite{DBLP:journals/amai/Szeider05}).
 Moreover, $\Sptwo$-hardness of \probSS{} indicates that an efficient reduction to the \prob{Sat} problem is not possible (unless the polynomial hierarchy collapses).

-Therefore, our results allow us to conclude that approaches as suggested in \cite{aspocp14} for solving the problem are indeed adequate from a complexity-theoretic point of view.
+The second main contribution of our paper is a parameterized complexity analysis of \probSS{} with treewidth as the parameter.
+We show that this problem is hard for the class \Wone{}, which rules out a fixed-parameter tractable algorithm under commonly held complexity-theoretic assumptions.
+This result is rather surprising for two reasons: First, the problem is tractable on trees~\cite{ho2009rooted} and quite often problems that become easy on trees turn out to become easy on graphs of bounded treewidth. \footnote{To be precise, \cite{ho2009rooted} shows that a slight variant of \probSS{} is tractable on trees, since \probSS{} on trees is trivial.
+Our results, however, also imply \Wone{}-hardness for this particular variant.} Second, this makes \probSS{} one of the very few ``subset problems'' that are fixed-parameter tractable w.r.t.\ solution size but not w.r.t.\ treewidth.
+Problems with this kind of behavior are rather rare, as observed by Dom et~al.~\cite{DBLP:conf/iwpec/DomLSV08}.

+Beside this parameterized hardness result, we also give an upper bound by showing that \probSS{} is in the class \XP{}, which means that it can be solved in polynomial time on instances of bounded treewidth.
+We do so by providing an algorithm where the degree of the polynomial depends on the treewidth.

+Finally, we present a positive result for the \CONP{}-complete problem of checking whether a given set of vertices is secure in a graph: We provide an algorithm that solves the problem in linear time for graphs of bounded treewidth.

-This paper is organized as follows: We provide the necessary background in Section~\ref{sec:background}.
-In Section~\ref{sec:complexity-results}, we present our complexity results.
+This paper is organized as follows: We first provide the necessary background in Section~\ref{sec:background}.
+Then we analyze the complexity of \probSS{} in Section~\ref{sec:classical-complexity}, where we show that this problem, along with several variants, is \Sptwo{}-complete.
+In Section~\ref{sec:parameterized-complexity-treewidth}, we consider the parameterized complexity of \probSS{} where treewidth is our parameter of interest.
 Section~\ref{sec:conclusion} concludes the paper with a discussion.

+The present work extends a conference paper~\cite{DBLP:conf/wg/BliemW15}, which did not contain any results about the parameterized complexity of the considered problems.
+Beside the new results in Section~\ref{sec:parameterized-complexity-treewidth}, we also slightly modified some of the reductions that prove \Sptwo{}-hardness so that they preserve bounded treewidth, which allows us to reuse them for our parameterized hardness proofs.
+We also added a reduction (which eliminates necessary vertices), which made one of the reductions (from the exact variant of the problem to the non-exact variant) from the previous paper redundant.